MartinRGB/sketch-smooth-corner-android/README.md

 # sketch-smooth-corner-android

-An android project explained how to draw Sketch's smooth corner in android canvas.
+An android project explained how to draw Sketch's smooth corner in **Android Canvas**.

 You can customize drawing function in your custom view n' achieve cool animation effect.